Summer Corn Tomato Pasta

 In a large pot, bring extremely salty water to boil.

-In another pot, add 2 tablespoons olive oil, 6 cloves of crushed garlic, salt, pepper and red pepper flakes.
+In a smaller pot or large pan, add 2 tablespoons olive oil, 6 cloves of crushed garlic, salt, pepper and red pepper flakes.
 Set the burner to medium and get the garlic nice and brown.

-Add pasta to pot of boiling water, cooking until it's al dente.
+Add Banza to a pot of boiling water, and cook according to package instructions until al dente.

 Drain your pasta and add it to the pot with corn and tomatoes.
 Stir until pasta is coated.
-Add extra olive oil, salt, pepper and red pepper flakes to taste.
+Add 1 tbsp olive oil, salt, pepper and red pepper flakes to taste.

-Remove pot from stove.
-Add in the cubed mozzarella and torn basil leaves and stir.
-Put the cover on the pot and let the mozzarella melt a bit!
+Remove the pot from stove.
+Add in the cubed mozzarella and torn Bowery basil leaves and stir.
+Put the cover on the pot and let the mozzarella melt a bit, then give everything one last stir!
 Serve immediately and enjoy!